curvegrid/vue-dapp-sample/README.md

 ## UI tests

+**CAUTION**: These tests will run against the above configured server and deployed MltiToken contract and cause new tokens to be minted. **Do not run these tests on a production smart contract.**

 In order to run the tests you will need a JSON RPC URL and a private key.

 1. **JSON RPC URL**
     - You can use the URL of your web3 provider or, if you are using a special network such as Curvegrid's private network, you can get a URL from your MultiBaas deployment by going to `Admin` then `API Keys` and then generating a new key with `Use this key as a public Web3 key` selected.
 2. **Private Key**
     - You will also need the private key of the owner of the MltiToken contract.
-You should be able to export this from your web3 browser or wallet.
+You should be able to export this from your web3 browser or wallet. **CAUTION: YOU WILL BE STORING AN EXPOSED PRIVATE KEY IN THE SOURCE CODE!
+NEVER DO THIS WITH A REAL ACCOUNT!**

 When you are ready, please configure the following parameters in `App.vue`: